Raviyadav8092/terribly-tiny-tales-assignment/README.md

 # React Profile Screen Project

 This React application is a simple profile screen that renders information about the fictional character Tony stark, famously known as Iron man in the Marvel Cinematic Universe.
-The project uses hardcoded profile data stored in a local JSON file to display details about Tony stark and explore information about Marvel movies post the introduction of the Multiverse concept in Phase 5.
+The project uses hardcoded profile data stored in a local JSON file to display details about Tony stark and explore information about DC vs marvel.

 ## Project Overview